ms/buildtogether.tech/fairness/index.md

 Another reason to care about these issues is that discussion of fair play stops being theoretical as soon as we talk about your rights as an employee.
-Until recently there has been a lot less discussion of this in tech than of intellectual property rights (<span x="ip"/>), but in the wake of incidents like [Google's decision to fire the AI researcher Timnit Gebru][gebru-firing], tech workers are belatedly realizing that the industry they have created will treat them just as callously as it treats everyone else.
+Until recently there has been less discussion of this in tech than of intellectual property rights (<span x="ip"/>), but in the wake of incidents like [Google's decision to fire the AI researcher Timnit Gebru][gebru-firing], programmers are belatedly realizing that the industry they have created will treat them just as callously as it treats everyone else.

 Standing up to a bad boss or an unfair professor is easier in theory than in practice, though, because the student's evaluation of the professor doesn't